Coxeter groups, hyperbolic cubes, and acute triangulations: Key ingredients of the proof

 \subsection{Dual Davis complex}

 We let $L$ be an abstract triangulation of $\mathbb{S}^2$ and $P$ be an abstract polyhedron whose boundary is combinatorially dual to $L$.
+Recall that $C(L)$ denotes the right-angled Coxeter group defined by $L$.

 \begin{definition} We define the \emph{dual Davis complex of $C(L)$ with respect to $P$} as the cell complex $X$ obtained from $P\times C(L)$ by the following gluing map: if $g\in C(L), s\in L^{(0)}$ and $F_s$ is the face of $P$ corresponding to $s$, then we identify $(x,g)$ to $(x,gs)$ for each point $x$ in $F_s$. \end{definition} In the above definition, $C(L)$ is the group generated by reflections in the faces of the topological ball $P$, stipulating only that the reflections in neighboring faces commute.
 This defines a reflection orbifold and the dual Davis complex with respect to $P$ is the universal cover of this orbifold tiled by $P$.
-When $C(L)$ is one-ended and word hyperbolic, there is a hyperbolic polyhedron $Q$ such that the dual Davis complex of $C(L)$ with respect to $Q$ is metrically $\HHH$, by \cite{BLP2005}, or simply Davis' description combined with Andreev's Theorem \ref{thm:andreev}.
+When $C(L)$ is one-ended and word hyperbolic, there is a hyperbolic polyhedron $Q$ such that the dual Davis complex of $C(L)$ with respect to $Q$ is metrically $\HHH$ by \cite{BLP2005}.
+The right-angled hyperbolic polyhedron $Q$ is the underlying space of the hyperbolic reflection orbifold.
+This can also be seen using Andreev's Theorem \ref{thm:andreev}.

 Let $\Gamma$ be the Cayley graph of $C(L)$ with respect to the standard generating set $L^{(0)}$.
 Geometrically, we can regard the dual Davis complex $X$ as the cell complex obtained by placing a copy of $P$ at each vertex of $\Gamma$ and gluing the faces by a reflection according to the edges of the Cayley graph.
 Note that $\Gamma$ is bipartite so we can place $P$ with alternating orientations and then require that each gluing map is orientation-reversing.
 It follows that $X$ is an orientable 3-manifold.